yonboyjohnjoy/ledatascifi-2022/content/assignments/project_prop_template.md

 > ## Research Question
 >
 > This section should cover:
 > 1. What do we want to know or what problems are we trying to solve?
-As in ASGN 5, you should list (1) the "bigger" question/debate/problem you're interested in, and also (2) the specific research question(s) you'll actually try to answer.
+As in the midterm, you should list (1) the "bigger" question/debate/problem you're interested in, and also (2) the specific research question(s) you'll actually try to answer.
 >   - The research question will be smaller in scope than the big picture question.
 But the answer to your specific research question should _shed light_ on the bigger question (although it likely won't conclusively answer it).
 >   - The answer to your specific research question should _shed light_ on the bigger question (although it likely won't conclusively answer it).
-> 2. What are our hypotheses?
+> 2. If your project is about relationships, what are the hypotheses you're testing?
-> 3. What are our metrics of success?
+> 3. If your project is about prediction, what is your metrics of success? [(What are you maximizing?)](https://ledatascifi.github.io/ledatascifi-2022/content/05/03d_whatToMax.html) Can you find a baseline from prior work to give you a ball park to aim for?
 >
 > ## Necessary Data
 >